 If you are a novice when it comes to radiators, it can be easy to get lost in a minefield of jargon and end up not really understanding the different types of radiator that are available on the market.
-This article aims to make it a little easier for you.¯¨
+This article aims to make it a little easier for you.

-If we discount extravagant designer radiators and towel warmers that come in all sorts of varying shapes and sizes, we are left with the standard radiator.
+If we exclude extravagant designer radiators and towel warmers that come in all sorts of varying shapes and sizes, we are left with the standard radiator.
 The standard radiator is generally the most common type of radiator in the family home and is the typical white grooved panelled piece of metal found under a window that the majority of people would bring to mind if they had to think of ‘a radiator.’

 How panel radiators work

 In less sophisticated times and before the study of the science of heat output had been as fully explored as it is today, you simply had the single panel radiator.
 It was then discovered that more surface area would increase heat output and so the double panel radiator was born.

 The convector fins are very important as they are welded to the main tank (or tanks) and are heated up by the water inside, therefore increasing the surface area of the radiator to emit more heat into the room.

 When buying single and double panel radiators (with or without convector fins), you often also get the option of ‘round top’ (a.k.a. roll top) or ‘compact’ radiators.
 The main difference is purely aesthetic, with the compact radiators having a grill across the top and panels along the sides to obscure the view of the convector fins.
 Round top radiators do not have the grills or additional panelling and the final decision is purely down to personal preference.